 It’s important that you feel involved in the session, ask to see your photographs on the camera and share ideas of what you would like – is there a space above your bed where you could hang a print or do you need a gift for grandma?
 Your photographer will listen to what you want and what you’re going to be happy with, then work hard to make the session a fun experience whilst aiming for what you ultimately want.

 Play to the camera

 Most women want a portrait that shows a time in their life when they feel great about themselves and are proud of photos that look very natural and unposed.
 Ask your photographer for a session that lasts 2 or 3 hours.
-This allows you time to relax, feel at east and play to the camera and gives you the freedom and flexibility to capture spontaneous, natural shots.
+This allows you time to relax, feel at ease and play to the camera and gives you the freedom and flexibility to capture spontaneous, natural shots.

 End on a high note

-You’ve chosen a beautiful location, worn clothes that reflect your personalities and embraced the opportunity to spend time just enjoying the moment.
+You’ve chosen a beautiful location, worn clothes that reflect your personality, and embraced the opportunity to spend time just enjoying the moment.
 When the session ends on a high note, you feel exhilarated and eager to see all your lovely images.
 Some of the best shots occur right at the very end when everyone is their most relaxed.
 Your photographer will use this opportunity to create a variety of shots to complete the overall coverage.

 I’m a warm and laidback family photographer in Ryde and the Isle of Wight.
 With boundless energy, I capture your family’s love and laughter to produce storytelling images for boisterous families, loving couples, and informal get-togethers.

 DISCOUNTS, INSPIRATION, AND EVENTS FROM MY QUARTERLY NEWSLETTER